AronCao49/MoPA/README.md

   <img src="figs/SAM_consistency.jpg" width="600" />
 </p>

-## Installation and Prerequistie
+## Installation and Prerequisite

 ### 1. Installation
-To ease the effort during environment setup, we recommand you to leverage [Docker](https://www.docker.com/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/ai-enterprise/deployment-guide-vmware/0.1.0/docker.html).
+To ease the effort during environment setup, we recommend you leverage [Docker](https://www.docker.com/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/ai-enterprise/deployment-guide-vmware/0.1.0/docker.html).
 With Docker installed, you can either locally build the docker image for MoPA using [this Dockerfile](docker/Dockerfile) by running ```docker build -t mopa docker/ ```, or pull our pre-built image from Dockerhub by ```docker pull aroncao49/mopa:latest```.

 You can then run a container using the docker image.
-Before running our code in the container, some prerequisties are needed to be installed.
+Before running our code in the container, some prerequisites are needed to be installed.
 To do so, go to this repo folder and run ```bash install.sh```.

 Remarks: you may ignore the ERROR warning saying werkzeug version is not compatible with open3d.